-The Association sponsors clinical pastoral training programs at Grady Memorial Hospital, Georgia Baptist Hospital, Emory University Hospital, Georgia Mental Health Institute, the Georgian Clinic, and the Milledgeville State Hospital, at both introductory and advanced levels.
-Clinical Pastoral Education is theological experimental education under the guidance of accredited supervision.
-It provides theological students and practicing clergymen opportunities for intensive study of pastoral relationships in a way to clarify personal understanding in the practice of ministry.
+The Association sponsors clinical pastoral training programs at Grady Memorial Hospital and Wesley Woods Health Center, at both introductory and advanced levels.
+(CPE is obtained in other service centers as needed.)
+This is experiental theological education under the skilled guidance of accredited supervisors.
+It provides theological students and practicing clergymen opportunities for intensive study of pastoral relationships in a way to clarify personal understanding, improve pastoral skills and make operational the courage to be oneself in the practice of ministry.
 The learner is assisted in getting in touch with the resources, methods, and meanings of the Christian gospel in application to persons in their need.

-Pastoral counseling services are administered at each of the participating institutions.
-At I.T.C. marital and pastoral counseling are available on request to students, their wives, and others in the larger community for a fee on a graduated scale.
+Pastoral counseling services are administered at each of the participating seminaries under the supervision of the GAPC Pastoral Counseling and Referral Service Director.
+At I.T.C. marital and pastoral counseling are available by appointment to students, their wives, families and other people in the Atlanta University Center and the larger community for a fee on a graduated scale.